Aircloak/aircloak/air/coreos_cluster.md

 - Rebuilds Docker images and pushes them to the registry
 - Invokes the rolling upgrade of the specified cluster

 During the deploy there shouldn't be a significant downtime.
-However, if some long running requests are being handled by the server, these will be terminated.
+However it is still possible that some operations fail during the upgrade.
+This can happen because we're stopping currently running services.
+The stoppage is done in a polite manner, but there is a timeout limit in place, so longer running computation might be terminated abruptly, possibly in the middle of processing.